wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+- Updated Italian (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")

 = 1.8.1 =
-- (02 Nov 2009) - Fixed error "Could not read CAPTCHA cookie" on some installs in version 1.8
+- (02 Nov 2009) - Fixed error "Could not read CAPTCHA cookie" on some installs using version 1.8

 = 1.8 =
 - (02 Nov 2009) - Added Multi-Form feature that allows you to have up to four different forms on your site.